mckeont/GIS-Mapping-Labs/Labs 1-7/Lab_01_Introduction_to_ArcGIS.md

 ## Acquiring the Data

-1. Create a **workspace**, which is a technical way of referring to a project folder, the folder where you store your data files, including both inputs and outputs.
-Thus, when you see a reference to 'your workspace' here, you can think of it as 'your Lab1 data folder'.
+1. Create a **workspace**, a project folder where you store your data files, including both inputs and outputs.
+When you see a reference to 'your workspace' here, you can think of it as 'your Lab1 data folder'.
 Setting a workspace becomes an important part of automating complex processes.
 If you have a flash